Luna command-line tool documentation

 luna s.lst @param.txt -o out.db < commands.txt

-plain-text file that includes (possibly among other options) the line:
+plain-text file that includes (possibly among other things) the line:

 path /home/joe/data/edfs

-though they were typed on the command line.
-Whereas the command line
+typed on the command line.
+Note that whereas the command line expects

 alias EEG|C3-M2|C3|EEG1